Compendium of the Social Doctrine of the Church: Content

 The compendium is divided into three parts, with twelve chapters, an introduction and a conclusion, a letter by Secretary of State Angelo Sodano, and abbreviations for books of the Bible and church documents it references.

-Specifically, it deals with questions on divine providence, the church as the mission of Jesus Christ and its social doctrine, the human person and human rights, the family in society, human work and the economy, the political and international communities, the environment, promoting peace, pastoral actions and the activities of the laity.
+The Compendium of the Social Doctrine of the Church presents a systematic overview of Catholic Social Teaching, grounding social, political, and economic life in the dignity of the human person and the common good.
+It emphasizes that every person is created in the image of God, and therefore social structures must promote justice, solidarity, peace, and authentic human flourishing.
+By applying Gospel values to contemporary challenges, it shows how living the faith calls us to engage the world with love and justice, making Catholic Social Teaching a concrete expression of witness and discipleship in action.

 The conclusion is entitled "For a Civilization of Love".

-Chapter Summaries

-Chapter 1 presents the theology of Catholic social doctrine.
-Main ideas include: